 (c) The institution shall provide a pro rata refund of nonfederal student financial aid program moneys paid for institutional charges to students who have completed 60 percent or less of the period of attendance.

 New Zealand: The same conditions apply on termination as to cancellations.
 See cancellation policy above.

 In all cases where a student terminates his or her studies the relevant immigration authorities will be informed.

 UK, Ireland, USA, Canada, Australia and New Zealand: Students must give 4 weeks’ notice (or 8 weeks’ notice for discounted accommodation packages) in writing to the School Director/Principal.
 A refund will be made of the unused accommodation fee less the applicable notice period and the applicable change fee.
+Refunds will be calculated based on the total accommodation weeks booked, including periods of extension.
 Used weeks of discounted accommodation packages will be charged at the full brochure weekly rate when any refund is calculated.
 For terminations made after 50% of the booking has been completed (60% for students attending our California locations), no refund will be given, except in Canada, New Zealand and Australia.
 Some residential options may have additional terms and conditions relating to reservation cancellation.

 These Terms and Conditions may differ according to any changes in the policy made by the accrediting body or government (local or national) where the school is located.
 You will be notified at the time of booking of any such amendments.
 Any dispute, claim or other matter arising will be subject to the current laws in the destination country.
 In these Terms and Conditions, Kaplan refers to all Kaplan International English group schools.